 In terms of air conditioner types, there are currently three mainstream air conditioners on the market in Canada:

-SEER (Seasonal Energy Efficiency Ratio) is the result of dividing the total amount of heat removed from the room by the total amount of electricity consumed when cooling with an air conditioning unit.
+SEER (Seasonal Energy Efficiency Ratio) divides the total amount of heat removed from the room by the total amount of electricity consumed when cooling with an air conditioning unit.
 The higher the number, the higher the cooling efficiency, but the higher the price.

 It is recommended that you choose a 13 SEER air conditioner.
 This is relatively more cost-effective in terms of price and maintenance costs